kamax-matrix/mxisd/docs/faq.md

 ### Will I loose access to the central Matrix.org/Vector.im Identity data if I use mxisd?
 No.

-In its default configuration, mxisd act as a proxy to Matrix.org/Vector.im.
-You will have access to the same data and behaviour than if you were using them directly.
-There is no downside in using mxisd with the default configuration.
+In its default configuration, mxisd does not talk to the central Identity server matrix.org to avoid leaking your private data and those of people you might know.

-mxisd can also be configured not to talk to the central Identity servers if you wish.
+mxisd [can be configured](features/identity.md#lookups) to talk to the central Identity servers if you wish.

 ### So mxisd is just a big hack!
 I don't want to use non-official features!
-mxisd primary concern is to always be compatible with the Matrix ecosystem and the Identity service API.
+mxisd primary concerns are your privacy and to always be compatible with the Matrix ecosystem and the Identity service API.
 Whenever the API will be updated and/or enhanced, mxisd will follow, remaining 100% compatible with the ecosystem.

-Therefore, using mxisd is a safe choice.
-It will be like using the central Matrix.org Identity servers, yet not closing the door to a growing list of enhancements and integrations.

 ### Should I use mxisd if I don't host my own Homeserver?
 No.